davidfstr/trycast/README.md

 ### isassignable()

-Here is an example of parsing a `Shape` object defined as a Union of `TypedDict`s using `isassignable()`:
+Here is an example of parsing a `Shape` object defined as a union of `TypedDict`s using `isassignable()`:

 ```python